AM Basics & Station Setup

 carrier level DC input to the RF amplifier, and dividing this by the

-efficiency of the modulator (usually around than 95%) to get the total
+efficiency of the modulator (usually better than 90%) to get the total

 power input required.
 The power input is then divided by the total